How to make a Desdemona glove

 First step is to lay the fabric out on a cutting bench with stretch going width ways (across the hand).

 Soft, light and fluid, Desdemona is made of pure silk jersey which allows for the perfect amount of stretch and flexibility.

-- Gloves are sized according to the circumference of your hand and range from 6 and a half to 8 inches.
-We use different dies according to the size ordered and so we have more than one hand shaped knife floating around the place.
+Gloves are sized according to the circumference of your hand and range from 6 and a half to 8 inches.
+A different die is used according to the size ordered.

 - Next, the cut glove is placed under the button holer.
 Our button holer is a Pfaff machine (very temperamental) which is part of the Singer group.
 Our machinist then inserts 3 button holes into the inside wrist of the Desdemona glove.

 - The top of the glove is then hemmed.
 While Desdemona fabric may be flexible, it is also delicate and so this step is usually done by hand.

 - The thumb is then set in and the fourchettes are attached before the glove is closed.